+Why is my WiFi not working?
 There are several reasons that cause the WiFi stops working.
 It can be the problem with your Internet Service Provider (ISP), your WiFi settings or your device.
 You can try to check your WiFi itself and the device that has the problem to solve it.

 First of all, you may need to check if the same WiFi problem occurs in another device.
 For example, if your WiFi is not working in your Windows, you can try the WiFi on your mobile phone to see if it works, and vice versa.

 If your WiFi doesn’t work on both devices, it should be an issue of your WiFi.
 So you can check your WiFi itself.

 If your WiFi works on your iPhone, but doesn’t work on your Windows, maybe it’s a problem of your Windows.
 So you can check your Windows PC/laptop.

 If your WiFi works on your Windows, but doesn’t work on your iPhone, maybe it’s a problem on your iPhone.
 So you can check your iPhone.

 If your WiFi is not working on many devices, the cause of the problem may lie in the WiFi itself.
 There should be something wrong with your WiFi.
 Follow the steps below to troubleshoot until your problem is solved.